Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-We recognise the recent refinement of the claims made by the authors of Assembly Theory~\cite{kempes2024}, who have moved from broad, unfounded assertions to the effect that AT was a generalisation of all complexity measures, including algorithmic (Kolmogorov) complexity~\cite{fridman2024}, to the more modest claim that the core of Assembly Theory, its assembly index (Ai), does not instantiate an $\mathbf{LZ}$ compression algorithm that ends up simply estimating Shannon entropy.
-This claim is still unfounded, and furthermore, AT carries a huge freight of associated and likewise unfounded claims with no connection to selection or evolution beyond the already known connections established by way of previous results based on Shannon Entropy and compression (e.g.~\cite{zenil2018,zenilgershenson,hernandez2018}).
+We recognise the recent refinement of the claims made by the authors of Assembly Theory~\cite{kempes2024}, who have moved from broader, unfounded assertions~\cite{fridman2024} to the more modest position that AT is a minor variation of a compression algorithm that belongs to a different (slower) time complexity class.
+However, unfounded claims in connection to their unique capabilities, even to characterise selection and evolution, remain and continue to be made.

-The authors remained silent on the evidence and formal proofs provided in~\cite{Uthamacumaran2024,abrahao2024} showing that their results can be easily replicated and that their assembly index calculation is equivalent to $ \mathbf{H} $ by compression $\mathbf{LZ}$ (that is, it belongs to the $\mathbf{LZ}$ family of compression schemes) and not just to a specific $\mathbf{LZ}$ scheme~\cite{kempes2024}.